wp-plugins/nextgen-facebook/readme.txt

 = Best Performance =

 **NGFB Open Graph+ is fast and tuned for performance**, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).

+NGFB Open Graph+ also includes and creates only the library files and objects it needs, thus having a much smaller footprint than one would assume for such a full featured plugin.

 = Clean Uninstall =